match4everyone/match4everything/README.md

 If you want to use sendgrid for your tests, add your repository name to the list in the if statement for NOT_FORK in `backend/match4everyone/settings/production.py` and specify the `SENDGRID_API_KEY` environment variable in the Travis run settings.

 ## Documentation
-We use spinx and Read the Docs for the project documentation.
+We use sphinx and Read the Docs for the project documentation.
+You need `pip install sphinx`.

 Write your documentation in the `docs/` folder in reStructuredText and admire its beauty locally with `cd docs && make html` (`make clean` to clean up)